princeo71/physical-design/README.md

 # Physical Design - Course Notes Repository

-Welcome to your comprehensive course notes repository!
-This repository is organized by units and sessions to help you track your learning progress.
+Welcome to my comprehensive course notes repository!
+This repository is organized by units and sessions to help  track the learning progress.

 ## Repository Structure

 Each unit is a separate folder containing markdown files for individual sessions.
-You can add your notes directly to each session file.

 ---